SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/timeout-user.md

 | Box Name | Type | Description |
 |-------|--------|--------
-Channel|String|The channel to ban the specified user in User Name|String|The username of the person to be banned Duration|Number{% include asterisk.html%}|How long to timeout the user, in seconds.
+Channel|String|The channel to timeout the specified user in User Name|String|The username of the person to be timed out Duration|Number{% include asterisk.html%}|How long to timeout the user, in seconds.
 If left blank, defaults to 5 minutes (300 seconds).
-Reason|String|(optional) The reason why you are banning them {:class='table table-primary'}
+Reason|String|(optional) The reason why you are timing them out {:class='table table-primary'}